Rove rides again, as a force behind Romney

 MIXING IT UP WITH DEMOCRATS

-With Bush in quiet retirement in Texas, Rove remains a favourite punching bag for Democrats, and seems to relish public spats with them.
+With Bush in quiet retirement in Texas, Rove remains a favorite punching bag for Democrats, and seems to relish public spats with them.

 Rove told Reuters that the White House, and particularly Obama senior adviser David Axelrod, are showing bigotry by calling Romney secretive.
 Rove said he sees such criticism as a veiled dig at Romney's Mormon faith.